yanni-yanni/beatbop-hunter/README.md

 ## What it can do

-- **Find beats as the music plays.** Every time it hears a beat, a dot appears and makes a click sound.
+- **Find beats as the music plays.** Every time Beatbop hears a beat, a dot appears and makes a click sound.
 - **Estimate the tempo.** It shows a live guess of the speed in BPM (beats per minute), it's not "accurate" per se because it's the instantaneous estimate.